 Ichimoku Indicator

-- Kinko means 'equilibrium' or 'balance'
+- Kinko meaning 'equilibrium' or 'balance'

 Thus, Ichimoku means, 'a glance at an equilibrium chart'.
-Ichimoku attempts to identify the likely direction of price and help the trader to figure out the most suitable time to enter or exit the market.
+Ichimoku attempts to identify the likely direction of price and help the trader to figure out the most suitable trading time to enter or exit the market.

 Calculation

-1) Tenkan-Sen: Conversion Line: Red Line (Highest High + Lowest Low) / 2, for last 9 price periods
+1) Tenkan-Sen: The Conversion Line: Red Line (Highest High + Lowest Low) / 2, for last 9 price periods

-2) The Kijun-Sen: Base Line: Blue Line (Highest High + Lowest Low) / 2, for last 26 price periods
+2) Kijun-Sen: Base Line: Blue Line (Highest High + Lowest Low) / 2, for last 26 price periods

 4) Senkou Span A: Leading Span A = (Tenkan Sen + Kijun Sen) / 2, plotted 26 price periods ahead

-5) Senkou Span-B: Leading Span-B: (Highest High + Lowest Low)--/--2[Highest High + Lowest Low]--/--2, for the past 52 price periods, drawn 26 price periods ahead
+5) Senkou Span-B: Leading Span-B: (Highest High + Lowest Low)/2, for the past 52 price periods, drawn 26 price periods ahead

 Kumo: Cloud: area between Senkou Span A and B

-Technical Analysis and Generating Trading Signals
+Technical Analysis and Generating Trade Signals

 However, there are different areas of strength for the buy and sell stock signals generated.

-Technical Analysis in Indices Trading
+Technical Analysis in Indices Trade

 Bullish cross-over signal forms above the Kumo (clouds),